10, June 2021

 Learning outcomes are not limited to just the academic growth of a learner.
 Being a scholar by achieving Course Outcomes & Program Outcomes is an undoubtedly crucial aspect but there are other types of important learning outcomes as well.

+With this type of learning outcome, learners must be able to understand the concept in depth to acquire the highest learning outcomes.
 Gaining knowledge is the basic learning outcome expected from a student.
-Whatever a student learns, he/she must be able to understand the concept in depth to acquire the highest learning outcomes.

 #2: Cognitive Skills Development